 In the case of investment funds, these should be included in this form at a total level and not on a look-through basis, as the look-through is reported on QAD236 i.e. only one line per fund should be reported on this form.

-This form will be used for collecting information required for the Lloyd’s Internal Model (LIM) as well as for reporting to the PRA.
+This form will be used for collecting information required for the Lloyd’s Internal Model (LIM) as well as for oversight.
 To ensure that adequate information for LIM is available, the original EIOPA template has been tailored to include fields to collect information on funds in syndicate (FIS).
 The two fields that have been added are market value (Non-FIS) and market value (FIS).

-Syndicate loans